broninx/rsc_iota_imp/contracts/bet/README.md

 ## Installation

-To install iota and all necessary dependencies you can see the [IOTA Installation guide](https://docs.iota.org/developer/getting-started/install-iota).
+To install IOTA and all necessary dependencies you can see the [IOTA Installation guide](https://docs.iota.org/developer/getting-started/install-iota).

 ## Usage